Curriculum Overview

 A uniquely integrated interdisciplinary curriculum featuring signature courses, a learning community, and on-location experiences.

-A defining feature of the BGA program is an integrated, interdisciplinary four-year signature course sequence in business and global affairs.
-The signature courses are jointly designed and co-taught by teams of McDonough and SFS faculty.
+A defining feature of the Izmirlain Program is an integrated, interdisciplinary four-year signature course sequence in business and global affairs.
+The signature courses are jointly designed and co-taught by teams of McDonough and SFS faculty (and are labled as Business and Global Affairs, or BGAF).

 BGAF 1001: Global Markets and Policy (Signature Course 1)